Egor4ik325/anyberry/README.md

 So the information about the bill can be integrated into order response or be in a separate sub-endpoint.

+### Payment event

+When the bill is paid the request is sent to the webhook for processing this event.
+The server will:

+1. Push a background task to the queue (with paid bill id)

+2. Send an email to the order user with the payment receipt and information about delivery

+3. delivery should be started

 ### Information about the order for client:

 - berries that are ordered